J. Crew files for bankruptcy as preppy retailer succumbs to COVID-19 fallout

 May 4 (Reuters) - J. Crew Group Inc filed for bankruptcy protection on Monday with a plan to hand over control to lenders, adding to a list of brick-and-mortar retailers pushed to the brink by widespread store closures in response to the COVID-19 pandemic.

-The New York-based chain, known for preppy clothing at times worn by former first lady Michelle Obama, filed for bankruptcy in a Virginia federal court with an agreement to eliminate its roughly $1.65 billion of debt in exchange for ceding ownership to creditors.
-It is the first big retailer to fail during the pandemic.
+The New York-based chain, known for preppy clothing at times worn by former first lady Michelle Obama, filed for bankruptcy in a Virginia federal court with an agreement to eliminate $1.65 billion of debt in exchange for ceding ownership to lenders.
+Overall, roughly $2 billion of its total debt will be cancelled and exchanged for roughly 82% of equity in the retailer under the plan's terms, according to court records.

+J. Crew, which employed about 13,000 people before an April furlough program, is the first high-profile retailer to seek bankruptcy protection since the coronavirus spread across the globe, prompting government officials to order businesses deemed nonessential to temporarily close.

+It is likely not the last.
+Department store chains Neiman Marcus Group and J.C.
+Penney Co Inc JCP.N are contemplating bankruptcy filings amid the crisis, Reuters previously reported.

 Anchorage Capital Group, Blackstone Group Inc's BX.N GSO Capital Partners and Davidson Kempner Capital Management hold significant portions of J. Crew's senior debt and are in line to take control of the company.

-They are also providing about $400 million of fresh financing to aid J. Crew's operations, while it navigates Chapter 11 bankruptcy proceedings, the company said in a statement.
+They are also providing about $400 million of fresh financing to aid J. Crew's operations while it navigates Chapter 11 bankruptcy proceedings, the company said.
+J. Crew is expected to emerge from bankruptcy in September under its agreement with lenders.

-In addition to cancelling debt, J. Crew plans to close stores, though the final number it plans to shutter has not yet been determined, a person familiar with the matter said.
+In addition to cancelling debt, J. Crew plans to permanently close some stores, though the final number it plans to shutter has not yet been determined, according to court records and a person familiar with the matter.

-The coronavirus outbreak forced the company to temporarily close its nearly 500 J. Crew, J. Crew factory and Madewell stores.
-In addition, the economic fallout and market turmoil stemming from the public health crisis resulted in J. Crew shelving plans for an initial public offering of its Madewell business.
+The virus outbreak forced the company to temporarily close its nearly 500 J. Crew, J. Crew Factory outlet and Madewell stores, leading to nearly $900 million in lost sales, according to court records.
+In addition, the economic fallout and market turmoil stemming from the public health crisis resulted in the company shelving plans for an initial public offering of its Madewell business.

-Madewell will remain part of J.Crew Group and Libby Wadle will continue in her role as Chief Executive Officer of Madewell, the company added.
+Madewell will remain part of J.Crew Group and Libby Wadle will continue in her role as its chief executive officer, the company added.

 Before the pandemic, J. Crew was already struggling along with other traditional brick-and-mortar retailers to compete amid a consumer shift to online shopping.

 It also suffered after a strategic misstep of raising prices that turned off some shoppers.
-Talks in 2014 to sell J. Crew to Japan's Fast Retailing Co, the owner of the Uniqlo apparel chain, fell apart.
+Talks in 2014 to sell J. Crew to Japan's Fast Retailing Co 9983.T, the owner of the Uniqlo apparel chain, fell apart.

-J. Crew was taken private in 2011 by TPG and Leonard Green & Partners in a roughly $3 billion leveraged buyout, and their investments are now expected to be wiped out, the person familiar with the matter said.

-The company had avoided bankruptcy in 2017 in a deal with creditors that reduced total debt and pushed out due dates on obligations.
+The retailer had avoided bankruptcy in 2017 in a deal with creditors that reduced total debt and pushed out due dates on obligations.

 But its struggles continued.
 Millard "Mickey" S. Drexler, a longtime leader of the chain known for his fashion acumen who also at one point helmed Gap Inc GPS.N, conceded he misjudged how technological developments would alter the retail landscape.

-J. Crew listed both assets and liabilities in the range of $1 billion to $10 billion in the voluntary Chapter 11 document.

-(Reporting by Mike Spector in New York, Subrat Patnaik and Shubham Kalia in Bengaluru; Editing by Amy Caren Daniel, Bernard Orr)
+(Reporting by Mike Spector in New York, Subrat Patnaik and Shubham Kalia in Bengaluru; Additional reporting by Noor Zainab Hussain; Editing by Bernard Orr, Shounak Dasgupta and Lisa Shumaker)

 ((subrat.patnaik@tr.com; +1 646 223 2742; Twitter: @Subrat_Patnaik;))